Drummer05/Employee_Attrition/README.md

 Project Structure
 The repository is structured as follows:

-/code: Contains SQL and Python scripts for data analysis.
+/Analysis.SQL: Contains SQL scripts for data analysis.
-/data: Stores the dataset used for analysis.
+/Data: Contains all the data related to this project.
+/Data_cleaning.sql: Contains SQL scripts for data cleaning.
-/documentation: Includes detailed project documentation.
+/Scope of work: Includes detailed project documentation.
 /dashboard: Holds the Tableau dashboard file.

-/presentation: Contains the PowerPoint presentation.
-/visualizations: Stores visualizations and charts generated during analysis.
+License
+This project is licensed under the MIT License.

+## Feedback and Contributions

+This project is open for feedback and contributions.
+If you have suggestions, improvements, or questions, please feel free to [open an issue](https://github.com/Drummer05/Employee_Attrition/issues) or [submit a pull request](https://github.com/Drummer05/Employee_Attrition/pulls).
+Your input is highly appreciated, and it helps enhance the educational value of this project.